-From the 1850s until just fifty years ago, the Santa Clara Valley was dominated by orchards producing every kind of stone fruit, walnuts, and almonds.
+For more than a century, from the 1850s until the 1970s, the Santa Clara Valley was dominated by orchards producing every kind of stone fruit, walnuts, and almonds.
 For many of us today, memories of the orchard trees in every season are vivid in our minds and the ripe fruit flavors on our taste buds.
 It melts our hearts to recall the vast orchards that spread across the Valley, carpeting it with spring blossoms and the explosion of vividly colorful ripe fruit come summer.
-Many others who arrived more recently have certainly heard about the Santa Clara Valley that came before “Silicon Valley”, and may also appreciate fresh local fruit sold in season at farmers markets, yet the remaining orchards are scattered now so the emotional connection to the region’s fruit orchard heritage takes some effort and imagination to build.
-Across the hop scotch pattern of orchards remaining in the Santa Clara Valley today, the orchard work continues and so does the opportunity to appreciate and protect this dwindling resource!
+Many others who arrived more recently have certainly heard about the Santa Clara Valley that came before “Silicon Valley”, and may also appreciate the quality of fresh local fruit sold in season at farmers markets.
+Because there are so few remaining orchards, it takes some effort and imagination to develop an emotional connection to the region’s fruit orchard heritage.
+Across the hop scotch pattern of orchards in the Santa Clara Valley today, the work to produce top quality fruit continues and so does the opportunity to appreciate and protect this dwindling resource!

-After a while, George Jr. closed the farm shop and ushered the cats indoors for the night.
+After a while, George closed the farm shop and ushered the cats indoors for the night.
 With the sun still warm on our backs, we took a tour of the cherry trees.
 Their perfume drew us along the orchard rows that have a range of tree varieties and sizes.
-The huge Black Tartarian trees were in dark profusion.
+The huge Black Tartarian cherry trees were darkly covered with a profusion of fruit.
 They tasted luscious and gently sweet.
 The Bing, Rainier, and Queen Anne cherries were firm to the touch and needed more time to fully ripen.
 Heading toward the apricot orchard, I was excited to see their green abundance.
 Still weeks away, the Blenheim apricot harvest is expected to be an outstanding one — for the 5th year in a row!
-Matt commented that this long run of bumper apricot crops is something that has not happened in his lifetime.
+Matt commented that this long run of bumper apricot crops is something that had not happened before in his lifetime.

 Like so many early orchardists and farmers in the Santa Clara Valley, the Novakovich’s were European immigrants who left their homeland seeking a better life.
 Matthew Novakovich, Sr. left Serbian Yugoslavia, arriving first in Argentina, where he worked as a butcher and then made his way north in 1911 to work in the Nevada and California gold mines.
 In 1925, he found his way to Saratoga.
 With a bag of gold dust, he purchased 11 acres of orchard land on Fruitvale Avenue, an area that was once part of the Mexican Quito Rancho land grant.